liuyxpp/liuyxpp.github.io/pages/software.md

 -----

 `mpltex` is a python package for creating publication-quality plots using matplotlib.
 Inspired by [Olga Botvinnik](http://olgabotvinnik.com/)'s python package [prettyplotlib](https://github.com/olgabot/prettyplotlib).
-`mpltex` now has **45 stars** and has been **forked 16** times at [github.com](https://github.com)!
+`mpltex` now has **75 stars** and has been **forked 18** times at [github.com](https://github.com)!

 ### Features

-* Create plots for American Chemical Society.
+- Create plots for American Chemical Society.
-* Create plots for presentation slides.
+- Create plots for presentation slides.
-* Create plots for webpages.
+- Create plots for webpages.
-* The internal matplotlib color cycle is replaced by ColorBrewer Set1 scale which looks less saturated and more pleasing to eyes.
+- The color cycle is replaced by Tableau classic 10 color scheme which looks less saturated and more pleasing to eyes.
-* enable cycle line styles and a selected set of line markers including hollow type markers.
+- enable cycle line styles and a selected set of line markers including hollow type markers.

 ### Getting Started